 Who may we share your personal information with?

-Your information will be processed by employees of National Grid and may also be shared with the following parties:
+Your information will be processed by employees of ESO and may also be shared with the following parties:

-- Employees or contractors working on our behalf of or in partnership with National Grid.
+- Employees or contractors working on our behalf of or in partnership with ESO.

 - External suppliers and service providers who perform functions on our behalf under contract, or support our systems, operations and/or processes.
 These include External Affairs Agencies collecting consultation feedback in relation to planning applications; Land Agents negotiating wayleave and easement agreements and processing damage claims and compensation payments.